 A task that eats away your time, energy and resources without providing you with any benefit is perceived as costly by your mind.

-You could devote your time, energy and resources to something else that’s probably more promising- such as tasks that provide you with instant gratification. (see why we do what we do and not what we don’t do)
+You could devote your time, energy, and resources to something else that’s probably more promising- such as tasks that provide you with instant gratification. (see Why do we do the things we do)

 It’s not over yet

 What if you hijack the way your mind works to prevent yourself from quitting when things don’t go your way?